Dangers of Turkey Fryers (NFPA)

 - Deep fryers should always be used outdoors at a safe distance from buildings, porches and any other flammable materials.

-- If the meat is not completely thawed before being cooked in a fryer, a grease fire could occur.
+- Make sure that meat is completely thawed before being cooked in a fryer, or else a grease fire could occur.

 - Keep an all-purpose fire extinguisher nearby and never use water to douse a grease fire.